TypeStrong/ts-loader/README.md

 ### Examples

 We have a number of example setups to accomodate different workflows.
-From "[vanilla](examples/vanilla)" ts-loader, to using ts-loader in combination with [babel](https://babeljs.io/) for transpilation, [happypack](https://github.com/amireh/happypack) or [thread-loader](https://github.com/webpack-contrib/thread-loader) for faster builds and [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin) for performing type checking in a separate process.
-Not forgetting [Hot Module Replacement](https://webpack.js.org/api/hot-module-replacement/).
 Our examples can be found [here](examples/).

-### Babel

-ts-loader works very well in combination with [babel](https://babeljs.io/) and [babel-loader](https://github.com/babel/babel-loader).
-There is an [example](https://github.com/Microsoft/TypeScriptSamples/tree/master/react-flux-babel-karma) of this in the official [TypeScript Samples](https://github.com/Microsoft/TypeScriptSamples).
-Alternatively take a look at our own [example](examples/react-babel-karma-gulp).
+We probably have more examples than we need.
+That said, here's a good way to get started:

+- I want the simplest setup going.
+Use "[vanilla](examples/vanilla)" ts-loader
+- I want the fastest compilation that's available.
+Use [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin).
+It performs type checking in a separate process with `ts-loader` just handling transpilation.

 ### Faster Builds